ShortestPathLab/posthoc/blog/2023-09-22-changelog/index.md

 npm start
 ```

-Then, as prompted, add the server's URL as a **Socket.io** connection in Waypoint.
+Then, as prompted, add the server's URL as a **Socket.io** connection in Posthoc.

 #### Iron Harvest Map Adapter